We have reached our maximum number of Elite Entries for the 2019 Bayshore in all categories.

-The Bayshore Marathon and Half Marathon have a limited amount of entries available for Elite Athletes that meet the following qualifications:
+The Bayshore Marathon and Half Marathon have a limited amount of entries available (4 per event) for Elite Athletes that meet the following qualifications:

 Mens Marathon: 2 hours 30 minutes

 Womens Marathon: 3 hours 0 minutes

 Mens Half Marathon: 1 hour 10 minutes